 - Links can be downloaded only 10 times

 3) Cloud Storage for Very Large File Transfer

 For transferring giant files, Cloud Storage solutions prove to be an excellent option.
 Two of the most popular option in Free Cloud Storage is iceDrive & Mega.
 One such service is Mega, which lets you transfer files up to 15 GB in size.

-They might brag about offering 50 GBs cloud storage space, but only 15 GBs out of it is permanent!
+They might brag about offering 50 GBs cloud storage space, but only 15 GBs out of it is permanent but it’s still one of the best free cloud storage service out there.!
 To share files through Mega, you need to: